 A sudden earthquake can damage your commercial property and may go unnoticed.
 Even the smallest of impacts can seriously compromise a building’s structural integrity.
 This places the safety of your employees, any other occupants, and your operations at risk.
 It’s important to have a thorough inspection of your property to identify and document the extent of damages as you prepare to deal with your insurance company.

-Our public adjusters have the unmatched experience and resources to guide you in this process.
+Our public adjusters have the unmatched experience and resources to guide you through your earthquake insurance claim.
 As insurance professionals working only on your behalf, we are fluent in your insurance policy, and assist you in complying with your policy’s requirements in order to develop a proactive claim management strategy to maximize your business’s financial recovery.
 We thoroughly research and evaluate your loss and substantiate every detail of your claim, which may include building damage, valuable contents, business interruption, and extra expense claims.
 We prepare and present a comprehensive claim to your insurer so your business can receive the optimum settlement in the shortest amount of time.
+It may be Florida earthquake damage or elsewhere.
+With offices in and close to New York City, New Jersey, Connecticut, Pennsylvania, Delaware, Virginia, Maryland, North Carolina, Georgia, Tennessee, and Florida, our public adjusters are ready to help you recover more, sooner.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.